 Cardiac Rehabilitation: Weight and Resistance Training

 Resistance training with weights, elastic bands, or your own body weight may help you regain the physical strength and confidence to do the daily tasks you performed before your heart problem or surgery.
-Resistance training can help you get the most benefit from your cardiac rehab program.
+Resistance training can help you get the most benefit from your cardiac rehabilitation (rehab) program.

-Talk with your doctor before you start a resistance-training program.
+Do not start a strength-training program without discussing it with your doctor.
 Your doctor can help make sure your training program is as safe as possible for you.
 Everyone is different.
 So you, your doctor, and your cardiac rehab team will create an exercise program that fits with your health risks and your fitness level.

 eMedicineHealth Medical Reference from Healthwise